3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Time spent here: 2 hours to see at least one museum, min.
 4 hours for everything

-Now it’s time to offset those sacher calories and take a walk to the Belvedere palaces and gardens to see some art, history, and some perfectly-shaped bushes.
+Now it’s time to offset those Sacher calories and take a walk to the Belvedere palaces and gardens to see some art, history, and some perfectly-shaped bushes.

 The Belvedere consists of the Upper Belvedere Palace (in the south), the Lower Belvedere Palace (in the north), and the 600 m (0.4 mile) long garden that’s between them, plus the Belvedere 21 art space.

 It’s recommended to get your tickets online in advance to get in in your desired time slot for the palaces.
-You can then stay at the palace of your choosing as long as you’d like.
+You can then stay at the palace of your choice as long as you’d like.

 Which one you visit really depends on where your interests lie.
 Expect to spend 1 hour in the Lower Palace and 2 hours in the Upper Palace, but that’s really just focusing on the main parts.
 If you wanted to see both palaces and the gardens properly, you’d need up to 5 hours.